RDFa: Versions and variants

 There are some main well-defined variants of the basic concepts, that are used as reference and as abbreviation to the W3C standards.

 HTML+RDFa

 RDFa was defined in 2008 with the "RDFa in XHTML: Syntax and Processing" Recommendation.
 Its first application was to be a module of XHTML.

 The HTML applications remained, "a collection of attributes and processing rules for extending XHTML to support RDF" expanded to HTML5, are now expressed in a specialized standard, the "HTML+RDFa" (the last is "HTML+RDFa 1.1 - Support for RDFa in HTML4 and HTML5").

 RDFa 1.0

-The "HTML+RDFa" syntax of 2008 was also termed "RDFa 1.0", so, there are no "RDFa Core 1.0" standard.
+The "HTML+RDFa" syntax of 2008 was also termed "RDFa 1.0", so, there is no "RDFa Core 1.0" standard.

 In general this 2008's RDFa 1.0 is used with the old XHTML standards (as long as RDFa 1.1 is used with XHTML5 and HTML5).

 RDFa 1.1

-Is the first generic (for HTML and XML) RDFa standard, now (2015) the "RDFa Core 1.1" is in the Third Edition.
+Is the first generic (for HTML and XML) RDFa standard; the "RDFa Core 1.1" is in the Third Edition, since 2015.